GAMS-dev/transfer-r/README.md

 - Rcpp
 - R.utils

-To build this package from source, following libraries must be installed:
+To build this package from source, the following libraries must be installed:
 - zlib

 # How to install